What Is Fibonacci Retracement?

 Fibonacci Retracement in Different Markets

-- Commodities: Commodities like gold, silver, and crude oil are known for their cyclical price movements and global sensitivity.
-Traders often rely on Fibonacci retracement levels to anticipate pullbacks during major rallies or declines.
+• Commodities: Gold, silver, and crude oil are known for their cyclical price movements and global price sensitivity.
+During significant rallies or falls, traders usually use Fibonacci retracement points to predict a reversal.

-- Cryptocurrencies: The crypto market is highly volatile, making timing crucial.
-Fibonacci retracement explained in the context of crypto helps traders understand where prices of assets like Bitcoin or Ethereum might temporarily correct before resuming their trend.
+• Cryptocurrencies: The crypto market is highly volatile, making timing crucial.
+Fibonacci retracement, explained in the context of crypto, helps traders understand where the prices of assets like Bitcoin or Ethereum might temporarily correct before resuming their trend.

-- Indices: Stock market indices such as Nifty, FTSE 100, or the S&P 500 often follow broader economic trends.
+• Indices: Stock market indices such as the Nifty, FTSE 100, and S&P 500 often follow broader economic trends.
 When these indices rally or decline, Fibonacci retracement levels help analysts and traders understand where short-term reversals or consolidations might occur.

 During corrections, these levels act as checkpoints where prices may stabilise or bounce back, aiding in making informed trading decisions.